Dean H. Kenyon: Career

-Kenyon received a BSc in physics from the University of Chicago in 1961 and a Ph.D. in biophysics from Stanford University in 1965.
+Kenyon received a B.S. in physics from the University of Chicago in 1961 and a Ph.D. in biophysics from Stanford University in 1965.
 In 1965–1966 he was a National Science Foundation Postdoctoral Fellow in Chemical Biodynamics at the University of California, Berkeley, a research associate at Ames Research Center.
 In 1966, he started as an assistant professor of biology at San Francisco State University and became emeritus in 2001.

 In 1969, Kenyon co-authored Biochemical Predestination with Gary Steinman.
 Chemist Stephen Berry explained Kenyon's and Steinman's theory as "describing the following causal chain: the properties of the chemical elements dictate the types of monomers that can be formed in prebiotic syntheses, which then dictate the properties of the occurring polymers, which finally dictate the properties of the first eobionts and all succeeding cells."
 Kenyon's work was about virus production.

 During the 1969–1970 academic year he was "on a fellowship at the Graduate Theological Union in Berkeley, where he reviewed the contemporary literature on the relationship of science and religion."
 Then in 1974, he was a visiting scholar to Trinity College, Oxford.

-Kenyon states that his views changed around 1976 after exposure to the work of young earth creationists:
+Kenyon states that his views changed around 1976 after exposure to the work of young Earth creationists:

 Then in 1976, a student gave me a book by A.E.
 Wilder-Smith, The Creation of Life: A Cybernetic Approach to Evolution.
 Many pages of that book deal with arguments against Biochemical Predestination, and I found myself hard-pressed to come up with a counter-rebuttal.
 Eventually, several other books and articles by neo-creationists came to my attention.
 I read some of Henry Morris' books, in particular, The Genesis Flood.
 I'm not a geologist, and I don't agree with everything in that book, but what stood out was that here was a scientific statement giving a very different view of earth history.
 Though the book doesn't deal with the subject of the origin of life per se, it had the effect of suggesting that it is possible to have a rational alternative explanation of the past.

 In 1980, the San Francisco State University Department of Biology had a dispute over Kenyon's presentation of creationism, then called "scientific creationism" in Biology module 337 Evolution.
 At that time, Kenyon challenged anyone on the faculty to a debate on the merits of evolutionary theory versus "scientific creationism."
 According to SFSU biology professor John Hafernik, "There was much discussion in faculty meetings as well.
 Eventually the faculty voted (none opposed, seven abstentions) not to alter the description of Biology 337 to include creationism.
 The precedent set, in the context of the 1980 discussions, was that the Department did not support teaching creationism."